 Ask your doctor or nurse for help finding the right person to talk to if you are unsure which costs will be billed to you or your insurance provider.

-You or your insurance provider will not have to pay for the pevonedistat while you take part in this study.
-However, you and/or your insurance plan will need to pay for the costs of preparing this study agent and giving it to you.
+You or your insurance provider will not have to pay for the MK-3475 (pembrolizumab) while you take part in this study.